 It must be directly involved in plant metabolism or plant function.

-“It’s important to remember the next step in crop nutrition,” says Curt Woolfolk, senior agronomist at The Mosaic Company.
+“It’s important to remember the next step in crop nutrition,” says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.
 “Balanced crop nutrition is more than just knowing the nutrients required for plant growth — it’s providing a crop the right ratio of nutrients it needs throughout its life cycle.”

 Based on crop type, location, soil type and weather conditions, there are varying requirements for success.
 Multiple factors need to be taken into consideration, including which nutrient(s) is deficient, the rate to apply, and the method and timing of application.